Code-Institute-Submissions/simon-6/README.md

     + Displays the score acheived for the active game session.
     + The page is reloaded whichever way the modal is closed by the user.
 + Level up
     + The duration of each colour flash is decreassed once the user reaches a target score.
-This triggers a animation on screen that lets the user know of the level up.
+This triggers an animation on screen that lets the user that they have reached a new level.
+As a result, the speed of the game increases which makes the game more challenging.

 ### Features Left to Implement <a name="future_feat"></a>
 + The opportunity for a user to create a username against which their highscores can be saved
-+ High scores presented for all users b
++ High scores are available for all global users of the game, making the game more competitive

 ## Technologies Used <a name="technologies"></a>
 #### Frontend: